Satch7320/Galvanize/capstone1/README.md

 For my hypothesis test, I posited that

-    a given project in the most populous category (Film & Video) would be more likely to generate revenue than a project in a less populous category (Dance).
+    There is no difference in pledge amounts of categories of different sizes.

-Because I had so many projects in the dataset, I created my sample sets by choosing 10,000 pledges with replacement from each of the two categories.
+Because I had so many projects in the dataset, I created my sample sets by choosing 10,000 pledges each with replacement from the largest category (Film & Video) and the smallest category (Dance).
 This helped me better evaluate centrality in the pledges with less distortion from the extreme outliers.
-I then used the ScipyStats t-test to evaluate how different the pledge amounts were in the two categories
+I wanted to be quite certain that seeing a difference in pledge amounts were convincing, so I chose an alpha of .02.
+I then used the ScipyStats t-test to evaluate how different the pledge amounts were in the two categories.

 ![ttest](images/ttest.png)

 The graph and test result give a clear indication that a crowdfunding project works how one might expect: a great number of small amounts.
-For that reason, we can not say that a project in a more populous category is necessarily any more likely of receiving larger pledges.
+However, the pvalue tells us that there is a substantial difference in the pledge amounts between the projects, so we can say that a more popular category tend to have different (greater) pledge amounts.

 ## Future Ideas